rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

   return <h1>{props.greeting}</h1>;
 }

-// JavaScript ES6 arrow function without body and implicit return const Greeting = (props) =>
+// JavaScript ES6 arrow function
+// without body and implicit return const Greeting = (props) =>
-  <h1>{props.greeting}</h1>
+  <h1>{props.greeting}</h1>;
 {{< /highlight >}}

 JavaScript arrow functions are a great way of keeping your function components in React concise.
 Even more when there is no computation in between and thus the function body and return statement can be left out.

 {{% chapter_header "React Class Component Syntax" "react-class-component-syntax" %}}

 React's way of defining components evolved over time.
 In its early stages, the `React.createClass()` method was the default way of creating a React class component.
-Nowadays, it isn't used anymore, because with the rise of JavaScript ES6, the previously used React class component syntax became the default.
+Nowadays, it isn't used anymore, because with the rise of JavaScript ES6, the previously used React class component syntax became the default (only before React function components were introduced).

 However, JavaScript is evolving constantly and thus JavaScript enthusiast pick up new ways of doing things all the time.
 That's why you will find often different syntaxes for React class components.
 One way of defining a React class component, with state and class methods, is the following: